-While you should maintain basic building practices, nobody comes by afterwards to check up on your work.
+While you should maintain basic building practices, nobody comes by afterward to check up on your work.
 Permits are not needed for painting your child's bedroom.
-Inspectors do not need to approve the trimwork around your windows.
+Inspectors do not need to approve the trim work around your windows.

 Electrical work does, though.
-If you're going about homeowner-driven electrical work the right way, you will pull permits and have inspectors visit.
+If you're going to do some homeowner-driven electrical work the right way, you will pull permits and have inspectors visit.
 The approval/disapproval process is just an added level of frustration you can eliminate by having electricians do the work.
 If they do it, most likely the permit will get "finalled."
 If not, it's the electrician's job to make it right--not you.

 In relation to other home remodeling jobs like sanding drywall or digging up sewer pipes, electrical work can be classified as "fun" (along with "clean" and "yields to logic.").

-When you step back and compare electrical work to other things in your life not related to remodeling--playing with your kids, travelling, eating out, seeing a movie--running 12/2 cable through a cobwebbed basement pales by comparison.
-Simply put, you've got better things to do in life, and hiring out allows you to do those tings.
+When you step back and compare electrical work to other things in your life not related to remodeling--playing with your kids, traveling, eating out, seeing a movie--running 12/2 cable through a cobwebbed basement pales is not great by comparison.
+Simply put, you've got better things to do in life, and hiring out allows you to do those things.